-provides that Ball State shall prevent a student from beginning classes if they have not complied with certain requirements by the beginning of the student's second academic term.
+Indiana state law provides that Ball State University shall prevent a student from beginning classes if they are not in compliance with certain requirements by the beginning of the student's second academic term.
 These requirements apply only to students who are registered for classes on the Ball State Campus.
 These requirements do not apply to students who are taking only online classes.

 Requirements are different for domestic students (those from the United States) and international students.

 Requirements are as follows:

 Domestic students must have a Health Form completed.
 You must have Adobe Reader to open this file.
 If you do not have it you may download it for free at www.adobe.com by clicking the icon which says "Get Adobe Reader."
 The history portion must be signed and dated by the student if he or she is 18 years of age or older.
 If the student is less than 18 year of age, it must be signed by his or her parent or guardian.
 As of spring semester 2008 a physical exam is no longer required.